Tangent $\infty$-categories and Goodwillie calculus: Tangent Structures in and on an -Category

-of $\msset$-enriched functors $\bcat{X} \times \bcat{Y}^{op} \to \msset$ equipped with the projective model structure in which an $\msset$-enriched natural transformation is a weak equivalence and/or fibration if and only each of its components is a weak equivalence and/or fibration in the marked model structure on $\msset$.
+That category has a projective model structure in which a morphism (that is, a $\msset$-enriched natural transformation) is a weak equivalence or fibration if and only if each of its components is a weak equivalence or fibration (respectively) in the marked model structure on $\msset$.
+Associated with that projective model structure is an $\infty$-category